s0um0r0y/cosmo_logic/README.md

 - Be cautious about duplicate Aruco IDs and handle them appropriately.
 - Test your implementation in various scenarios to ensure robustness.

+# Task 1B - Instructions

+**Note: Before attempting the task, make sure you have gone through the learning resources on robotic arm manipulation and Moveit framework.**

+### Task Objective:

+In Task 1B, your objective is to perform motion planning for the UR5 robotic arm using the Moveit framework.
+The task involves reaching specific positions or joint angles to prepare the arm for the future task of picking boxes from racks.

+### Instructions:

+1. **Launch the Environment:**
+   - First, launch the UR5 robot in Gazebo along with RViz.
+Use the following commands in separate terminals:

+     ```bash
+     ros2 launch ur_description ur5_gazebo_launch.py
+     ```

+     ```bash
+     ros2 launch ur_description spawn_ur5_launch.py
+     ```

+2. **Run the Moveit Configuration Script:**
+   - Run the Moveit configuration script to configure the Moveit framework for the UR5 robot.
+Use the following command:

+     ```bash
+     ros2 launch ur5_moveit_config ur5_moveit_planning_execution.launch.py sim:=true
+     ```

+3. **Launch RViz:**
+   - Open RViz to visualize the robot model and the motion planning process:

+     ```bash
+     ros2 launch ur5_moveit_config moveit_rviz.launch.py config:=true
+     ```

+4. **Run the Python Script:**
+   - Use a Python script to command the UR5 arm to reach specific positions or joint angles.
+You can write a script that utilizes the Moveit Python API or use the MoveGroupCommander for Python.
+For example:

+     ```bash
+     ros2 run ur5_moveit_config move_group_python_interface.py
+     ```

+   - Ensure that your Python script contains the necessary logic to plan and execute arm movements.

+5. **Visualize the Motion:**
+   - In RViz, you should be able to visualize the planned motion of the UR5 arm.
+Make sure the arm reaches the specified positions or joint angles accurately.

+6. **Documentation:**
+   - Document the positions or joint angles you are instructing the arm to reach in your README file.
+   - Explain any key decisions or considerations in your approach.

 ## TEAM MEMBERS ##